amyylin1/stock-analysis/README.md

 ### Refactored code

-The refactored code is faster because.
+The refactored code is faster because it only have one loop to excute.
+First, "tinkerIndex" is set to zero.
+Three output arrays are created for the three variables of the 11 tickers.
+Loop "i" is created to interate over the tickerVolumes(i), and the intial "tickerVolumes" is reset to zero for each ticker.
+Next, the code will loop over all the rows with three "If...Then" conditional statements to check for "tickerVolumes", "tickerStartingPrices", and "tickerEndingPrices" of

     '1a) Create a ticker Index
        tickerIndex = 0

     '1b) Create three output arrays
     Dim tickerVolumes(11) As Long